 The following summary is qualified in its entirety by, and should be read in conjunction with, the detailed information and consolidated financial information appearing elsewhere in this Prospectus Supplement and the accompanying Prospectus or incorporated herein and therein by reference.
-As used herein, the term "offering" refers to the Shares to be offered and sold through the Underwriters and the term "concurrent offering" refers to the Shares to be offered and sold to an institutional investor.
-See "Concurrent Offering" and "Underwriting."
+As used herein, the term "offering" refers to the Shares to be offered and sold through certain underwriters in a public offering and the term "concurrent offering" refers to the Shares to be offered and sold to an institutional investor in this offering.